Terms and Conditions

 1. OBJECT OF THE CONTRACT

 1.1.
-The client entrusts the lawyer with the defense of his interests in the context of an assignment to advise, assist, negotiate, defend or represent him before courts, tribunals, tax authorities or bodies before which the client is invited to appear.
-The precise purpose of the lawyer's mission is defined, depending on the circumstances, in the legal information sheet issued by the lawyer at the beginning of the contractual relationship with the Client, in an "engagement letter" or in any other communication between the lawyer and the Client.
-If necessary, the lawyer will inform the client about the particularity of the case the client is submitting to him, about the exercise of the mission as the lawyer evaluates it, so that the client can get a clear picture of the lawyer's missions.
-Any modification of the mission during the course of the case must be the subject of prior information and receive the express agreement of the Client.
-1.2.
-The lawyer's mission includes all services useful to the defense of the client's interests.
-1.3.
-The lawyer acts with diligence, in compliance with the legal rules as well as the rules of ethics and courtesy applicable, in particular, between lawyers.
+The Customer entrusts the lawyer with the defense of his interests in the context of a mission of advice, assistance, negotiation, defense or representation before the courts, tribunals, tax authorities or bodies before which the Customer is invited to appear.
+The precise purpose of the lawyer's mission is defined, depending on the circumstances, in the legal information sheet issued by the lawyer at the start of the contractual relationship with the Client, in a "letter of engagement" or in any other communication between the lawyer and the Client.

 2. START OF THE MISSION